rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

 The requested information from the GraphQL query can be found in the `data` object.
-There, you will find the `organization` object with its `name` and `url` fields.The Apollo Client automatically requests the GraphQL {{% a_blank "meta field" "http://graphql.org/learn/queries/#meta-fields" %}} `__typename`.
+There, you will find the `organization` object with its `name` and `url` fields.
+The Apollo Client automatically requests the GraphQL {{% a_blank "meta field" "http://graphql.org/learn/queries/#meta-fields" %}} `__typename`.
 The meta field can be used by the Apollo Client as an identifier, to allow caching and optimistic UI updates.

 More meta information about the request can be found next to the `data` object.
 It shows whether the data is still loading, as well as specific details about the {{% a_blank "network status" "https://github.com/apollographql/apollo-client/blob/master/packages/apollo-client/src/core/networkStatus.ts" %}}, and see whether the requested data is stale on the server-side.